Aderiye/My-Portfolio/README.md

 # My-Portfolio
- This was done witrh just HTML and CSS.
-It can be said ti be my first project.
+ This was done with just HTML and CSS.
+It can be said to be my first project.